 - a psychologist who is trained to work with children and families

 - your local children’s health or community health centre

 If your child is aged 5 years or older, they can also talk with a Kids Helpline counsellor by calling 1800 551 800 or using the Kids Helpline email counselling service or the Kids Helpline web counselling service.

 If you don’t know where to find the most appropriate services for your family, your GP is a good place to start.

 It’s important to get support for yourself at the same time as supporting your child with their mental health problems.
+This is especially important if you’re parenting with a mental health condition.
 You can find support options on our mental health links and resources page.
 You can also call a parenting helpline.

 Childhood mental health disorders